stanley-fork/ragit/docs/contribution.md

 Thanks for helping Ragit!
 Before contributing to the project, let me remind you the goals of ragit.

 1. Ragit has to be easy-to-use.
-2. Knowledge-bases in Ragit has to be easy-to-share.
+2. Knowledge-bases have to be easy-to-share.

 If you're familiar with Rust, please help us make ragit more useful.
 If you're not familiar with Rust, you still have tons of ways to contribute to the project.
 Using ragit and issuing bug reports help us a lot.